Regular procedure

 Legal aid provided by the new BBU GmbH since 2021

 The BBU GmbH counselling unit is now composed of former employees of Diakonie Flüchtlingsdienst and VMÖ.
 The BBU GmbH was obliged to offer jobs to all employees of the latter organisations.
-As of January 2021, a total of 120 counsellors were working in 12 different offices throughout the country.
+As of September 2023, a total of 140.2 full time equivalents of counselling staff was employed by the BBU GmbH.[70]
 While in the past legal advisers did not have to meet specific qualifications or training standards, all future advisors must hold a degree in law from an Austrian University and have completed a compulsory internship at a court.
-These requirements do not apply, however, to all previous staff already employed at VMÖ and ARGE organisations.
+These requirements do not apply, however, to all previous staff already employed at VMÖ and ARGE organisations.[71]

-As opposed to the previous legal aid system where the contract between the service providers and the government did not foresee quality standards for the provision legal aid; the new contract between the BBU GmBH and the government has improved this aspect.
+As opposed to the previous legal aid system where the contract between the service providers and the government did not foresee quality standards for the provision legal aid, the new contract between the BBU GmbH and the government has improved this aspect.[72]
 A particular concern was the fact that the quality of legal aid provided by VMÖ largely depended on the individual counsellor.
-It is questionable whether this will improve in practice given that the same staff has been employed by the new BBU GmBH.
-Nevertheless, the head of the counselling unit of the BBU GmbH, Stephan Klammer, announced that future training activities will be standardised and that every advisor will undergo basic trainings on asylum and procedural law.
-Every counsellor must also take exams with the aim to ensure common quality standards.
+The head of the counselling unit established a formation and training process consisting of three stages.
+In the third stage new counsellors work under supervision and receive permission to counsel on their own after positive evaluation.
+The formation and training course partly involves external experts and judges from Court and was also evaluated by the Qualitätsbeirat, an advisory council of the BBU GmbH.[73]

 The tasks of the BBU GmbH include counselling, representation and explanation of judgements.
 The law requires counselling to be ‘objective’.
 The advisors will have to explain the perspective the applicants have.
 If the applicants request representation, the advisors have to act in favour of partisan interests.
 The main tasks will consist in writing appeals as legal representatives and representation in court sessions.
 The mandate prescribed by law ends upon receipt of the final decision of the Court, although the BBU GmbH must then still explain the content of the judgement and explain the perspectives.
 As the provision of legal aid must also meet the conditions of Article 47 of the EU Charter, it must ensure an effective access to the High Courts.
 Upon request by the applicants in cases where the judgement has chances to be overruled by the High Courts, the BBU GmbH must support the applicants in obtaining free legal aid from the normal legal aid system.